umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/about.md

 Currently, I am a Research Fellow ("Gipuzkoa Fellow") in the [Quantum Beams & Computation for Sustainable Materials group](https://qbcsm.github.io/) at CFM/MPC - Materials Physics Center in Donostia-San Sebastián.
 My position is funded by the *Diputación Foral de Gipuzkoa*.

+Currently focusing on dynamically disordered materials for energy-related applications, kinetics of phase transformations, and confinement in guest-host systems.